Part II · The Personal Scale · What am I? How should I live?

 The universe is intelligible.
 This includes the intelligibility of uncertainty itself.

-The incomprehensible domain is rich, not empty.
-Beyond the boundary of reason lies not absence but depth.
+The incomprehensible domain is rich.
+Beyond the boundary of reason lies depth.

-Scholium: This trust is confirmed when beauty strikes you speechless, when deep meditation brings you to an unnameable “presence.”
-Faith in Mystery is not anti-intellectual; it is acknowledging that beyond the boundary of reason there is still something, and that something is not refuse but treasure.
+This trust is confirmed when beauty leaves you speechless or meditation touches an unnamed presence.
+Faith in Mystery is not anti-intellectual; it trusts that beyond reason’s boundary lies depth, and that the depth is treasure.

 Your life, this particular, finite, uncertainty-filled existence, is worth living lucidly.
 Lucid participation in the process is, in itself, enough.